 As regards the Pixel 3 Lite, it would feature a 5.56-inch IPS display along with Full HD+ resolution, Snapdragon 670 processor, 4GB of RAM with 32GB of storage, a meager 2,915 mAh battery, and a 12MP camera at the back.

 Here’s a Pixel device you would love to own.

 Sure, Pixel 3 Lite XL will be a tad costlier than the Pixel 3 Lite with 6GB RAM and Snapdragon 710 chipset over the Pixel 3 Lite with 4GB of RAM and Snapdragon 670 processor.
 The Pixel 3 Lite XL is expected to feature a 6-inch display and will feature a no-notch full HD+ IPS display, and a headphone jack.

 Both the Pixel 3 Lite and Pixel 3 Lite XL sets are rumored to be released in January 2019, but the exact release date is yet under wraps.

 Another rumor suggests that HDR video support on the Netflix app has started to appear now on Google’s latest flagship smartphones.
-While the phone is still not listed in Netflix’s HDR video supported devices, which includes Huawei Mate 10 Pro, Huawei Mate 20, Huawei P20, LG G7, LG V30, LG V35, LG V40, Samsung Galaxy Note 9, Samsung Galaxy Tab S4, Samsung Galaxy S9, Sony Xperia XZ3 among others.
+While the phone is still not listed in Netflix’s HDR video-supported devices, which include Huawei Mate 10 Pro, Huawei Mate 20, Huawei P20, LG G7, LG V30, LG V35, LG V40, Samsung Galaxy Note 9, Samsung Galaxy Tab S4, Samsung Galaxy S9, Sony Xperia XZ3 among others.
 Some Pixel 3 and Pixel 3 XL devices have reportedly started receiving the update.
-This means that the Google Pixel 3 and Pixel 3 XL owners would soon be able to stream HDR titles on their phones.
+This means that the Google Pixel 3 and Pixel 3 XL owners will soon be able to stream HDR titles on their phones.